-UK power prices have been falling from the extreme peak of summer 2022, helped by falling gas prices.
-However, they are still above pre-COVID levels.
-JLEN has been seeking to lock in these higher prices for longer as is shown in Figure 4.
+UK power prices have fallen from the extreme peak of summer 2022, helped by falling gas prices, but are still above pre-COVID levels.

-The managers note that 43% of JLEN’s end September assets fell completely outside of the levy.
-They note that this is a strength of having a diversified portfolio that has a combination of assets that generate electricity (and fall in the scope of the levy) but also assets that generate gas (the anaerobic digestion plants), and also some assets that don’t generate energy at all (for example, batteries, CNG refuelling stations, and the controlled environment assets).
+Around 42% of JLEN’s assets at the end of September 2023 fell completely outside of the levy.
+The managers say that this is a strength of having a diversified portfolio that has a combination of assets that generate electricity (and fall in the scope of the levy), assets that generate gas (the anaerobic digestion plants), and assets that do not generate energy at all (batteries, CNG refuelling stations, and the controlled environment assets).

 Energy market reform